QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 \section{Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors}

-We have seen in the previous section that the overoccupied Glasma is unstable with respect to small quantum fluctuations which break longitudinal boost invariance.
-As noted there, the growth of fluctuations is caused by primary (Weibel-like~\cite{Mrowczynski:2016etf}) instabilities \cite{Romatschke:2005pm,Romatschke:2006nk,Fukushima:2011nq}.
-There are also secondary instabilities that arise due to the nonlinear interactions of unstable modes~\cite{Berges:2012cj}.
+We have seen in the section~\ref{sec:Glasma} that the overoccupied Glasma is unstable with respect to small quantum fluctuations that break longitudinal boost invariance.
+As noted, the growth of fluctuations is caused by primary (Weibel-like~\cite{Mrowczynski:2016etf}) instabilities \cite{Romatschke:2005pm,Romatschke:2006nk,Fukushima:2011nq}.
+However, there are also secondary instabilities that arise due to the nonlinear interactions of unstable modes~\cite{Berges:2012cj}.
 The fluctuations that are initially small grow with time and an over-occupied plasma emerges on a time scale $Q_S \tau \sim \log^{2}(\alpha_{S}^{-1})$.

-At this stage, the details about the initial spectrum of fluctuations is effectively lost as a consequence of the strongly nonlinear evolution.
-The apparent loss of information at such an early stage gives rise to decoherence towards a more isotropic equation of state in this prethermalization regime~\cite{Berges:2004ce,Arnold:2004ti,Dusling:2010rm}.
-Subsequently, a universal scaling behavior far from equilibrium with increasing anisotropy emerges~\cite{Berges:2014bba}, which is described in terms of non-thermal attractor solutions~\cite{Berges:2013eia,Berges:2013fga}, representing the first stage of the ``bottom-up'' thermalization scenario~\cite{Baier:2000sb,Bodeker:2005nv}.
+At this stage, details about the initial spectrum of fluctuations are effectively lost as a consequence of the strongly nonlinear evolution.
+The apparent loss of information at such an early stage gives rise to decoherence toward a more isotropic equation of state in this prethermalization regime~\cite{Berges:2004ce,Arnold:2004ti,Dusling:2010rm}.
+Subsequently, a universal scaling behavior emerges far from equilibrium with increasing anisotropy~\cite{Berges:2014bba}, which is described in terms of non-thermal attractor solutions~\cite{Berges:2013eia,Berges:2013fga}, representing the first stage of the ``bottom-up'' thermalization scenario~\cite{Baier:2000sb,Bodeker:2005nv}.

-In the following, we will describe how this nonlinear behavior emerges starting from the underlying quantum field theory, formulated as an initial value problem in time.
-Essential aspects of the far-from-equilibrium quantum evolution can be approximated by a controlled weak-coupling expansion around the full (non-perturbative) classical statistical theory, first pointed out in the context of scalar field theories~\cite{Son:1996zs,Khlebnikov:1996mc,Aarts:2001yn} and then extended to include fermions~\cite{Aarts:1998td,Borsanyi:2008eu,Saffin:2011kc,Berges:2010zv,Kasper:2014uaa}.
+In the following, we will describe how this nonlinear behavior emerges, starting with the underlying quantum field theory, formulated as an initial value problem in time.
+Essential aspects of the far-from-equilibrium quantum evolution can be approximated by a controlled weak-coupling expansion around the full (non-perturbative) classical-statistical theory, which was first pointed out in the context of scalar field theories~\cite{Son:1996zs,Khlebnikov:1996mc,Aarts:2001yn} and then extended to include fermions~\cite{Aarts:1998td,Borsanyi:2008eu,Saffin:2011kc,Berges:2010zv,Kasper:2014uaa}.